0BAB1/HOLY_CORE_COURSE/tutorial.md

 //..other logic...
 ```

-As we touched the datapath and other logics, now is a good time to see if all testbenches are still okay, we run them...
-Good ! let's build a test program for our new ```beq```.
+> As we touched the datapath and other logics, now is a good time to see if all testbenches are still okay.
+I suggest you re-test all the design after each mofification by the way.

+Let's now build a test program for our new ```beq```.

 ### 4.2 : Verification